Matale, Sri Lanka

 Matale (Matale) – a city in the Central part of Sri Lanka, 160 km from Colombo and the airport, and 30 kilometers away from Kandy.
 It is not a mountain resort, like Nuwara Eliya or Ella, it is located almost in the plain, at an altitude of 300 meters above sea level (see mátala map of Sri Lanka).

 Matale is not particularly popular with tourists.
 Attended, as a rule, independent tourists and travelers and organized groups here do not carry.
 However, the city is an important historical centre of Sri Lanka, and unfairly cost a party of tourists.
 Here is the iconic temple of Aluvihara in the surrounding area you can see several cave temples.
 In 1848, during the British colonization, there broke out a revolt and a battle took place between the British garrison and the rebels, who laid siege to the British and kept the city.
 The leaders of the uprising, the Fan Puranpur and Gehalgod Gang, became national heroes of Sri Lanka.
 In addition, mátala centre of the spice Islands.
 Around is full of farms of spices, where it is always waiting for tourists to spend a free tour of the fields to show and tell how to grow spices, and then offer to buy it all.

 Matale is located on the road between Dambulla/Sigiriya rock fortress and Kandy, so there is a convenient place to stay when travelling between the popular tourist cities.

 The infrastructure for tourists in Matale is very poorly developed.
 Along the main road of the A9, passing through the town, with a number of guesthouses, shops and simple cafes.
 Nothing especially for tourists there.

-Find and book accommodation in Matala can through the following sites or search form.
-Russian interface and Russian-speaking customer support is present:
+Find and book accommodation in Matala can on these sites or via the search form.
+All sites have Russian interface and Russian-speaking customer support, numerous real guests reviews.
+And in Agoda and Booking are bonus system: